 6. Mythic Quest

 HBO’s Silicon Valley made a comedy out of the creation of tech startups.
 Mythic Quest does something similar.
 Instead of an internet app company, this show is about the workings of a video game developer.
 Specifically, it centers on the creator of an MMO game, and his team members that have to deal with his sometimes outrageous ideas and requests.
 Rob McElhinney, the co-creator of It’s Always Sunny in Philadelphia, also co-created this show, and stars as its lead character Ian Grimm, who sometimes believes his job is to “create worlds.”
+A second season is in the works.

 7. Little America